peerlibrary/annotator/src/tasks_introduction.coffee.md

 With promises:

 The thing is, working with the original code (defined in case 14), there is no straightforward way to do this.
 You could, for example, move out the pieces of code that actually do the work into separate functions, so that they can be overridden by later code, but this involves modifying the original code (not always feasible or desirable), or if is done indiscriminately, when writing the original code, this would involve adding lots of useless boilerplate code.
-With tasks, no further boilerplate code is necessary, since tasks manager already supports overriding the tasks.
+With tasks, no further boilerplate code is necessary, since task manager already supports overriding the tasks.

 #### Adding a new action